crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 be resumed by another thread in the context.
 This feature is known as work stealing, and allows to scale fibers across CPU cores.

-### 2. Schedulers switch threads on blocking syscalls
+### 2. Schedulers can switch threads on blocking syscalls

-**Unlike the previous schedulers (single threaded and preview MT), the new schedulers can move to another thread at runtime.**
+**Unlike the previous schedulers (single-threaded and preview MT), the new schedulers can move to another thread at runtime.**

 A scheduler runs fibers sequentially on a single thread.
 The previous models